chef-boneyard/chef-web-docs-2016/includes_slides/includes_slides_cookbook_motd_resource_template.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple slide decks.

-Use the template resource when a template is stored a cookbook's ``/templates`` directory:
+Use the |resource template| resource when a template is stored a cookbook's ``/templates`` directory:

 .. code-block:: python